rhoni-team/clean_text_rhoni/CONTRIBUTING.md

 We use [`numpydoc style`](https://numpydoc.readthedocs.io/en/latest/format.html) to add docstrings.
 Please follow its conventions.

 **Documenting README.md**
-You can add to the readme file examples or description of features if you consider that it is necessary.
+You can add examples or description of new features to the readme file if necessary.

 ## Pull Request Guidelines